by Dr. Robert Berdan

 Bdelloid rotifer stained with Acridine Orange 200X fluorescence microscopy.

 There are 37 species of Synchaeta (Wilke et. al., 2019).
 About half the species are found in marine or brackish waters.
-I first observed them swimming in pond water placed into a Petri dish where they often rotated while swimming forward and upward toward the surface.
+I first observed them swimming in pond water that I placed into a Petri dish.
+These rotifers rotate while swimming forward and upward toward the surface.
 On the anterior end of the rotifer there are a number of sensory setae or tufts of cilia.
 In order to photograph and film them I compressed them slightly under a coverslip to slow them down.

 Synchaeta sp rotifers feed mainly on bacteria, algae and other microscopic living organisms.
 Most rotifers have a transparent cuticle so their internal organs can easily be observed.
 DIC microscopy 400X.